cocos/cocos-docs/en/3d/lighting.md

 ### Directional lights

-Directional lights are the most common type of lights, and it is very useful for creating effects such as sunlight in your scenes.
-Behaving in many ways like the sun, unaffected by Position and Scale (In the figure below, you can see that the brightness of the directional lights produced on the plane is the same).
+Directional lights are the most common type of lights, and the lighting effect is not affected by the **light position** and **orientation**.
+Directional lights is suitable for achieving sunlight (In the figure below, you can see that the brightness of the directional lights produced on the plane is the same).
 However, the rotation will affect the direction of directional lights illumination, and the direction of the illumination affects the range to which the model receives illumination and where the model produces shadows.

 The user can adjust the color of the light by modifying the Color property of the Light component in the **Properties**.
 And adjust the light intensity by modifying the **Indensity** property.